jwstegemann/fritz2/www/src/pages/docs/100_Web Components.md

 for more details on this.

-For obvious reasons we cannot provide typesafe attributes for custom elements, but you can implement a `HtmlTag` and provide an extension function for `RenderContext`:
+For obvious reasons we cannot provide typesafe attributes for custom elements, but you can implement an `HtmlTag` and provide an extension function for `RenderContext`:

 ```kotlin
 class M3Stars(job: Job, scope: Scope) : HtmlTag<HTMLElement>("m3-stars", job = job, scope = scope) {